ivoyager/planetarium/README.md

 ### What is I, Voyager?
 I, Voyager is
 1. an open-source software planetarium
-2. a development platform for creating games and educational software in a realistic solar system.
+2. a development platform for creating games and educational apps in a realistic solar system.

 It is designed to be improved, modified and extended by the community.
 I, Voyager runs on the open-source [Godot Engine](https://godotengine.org) and primarily uses Godot’s easy-to-learn [GDScript](http://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/gdscript_basics.html#doc-gdscript) (similar to Python).
 It can be extended into an independent free-standing project (a game or other software product) using GDScript, C# or C++.